 Our world today requires flexible and non-conventional ways of helping our clients.
 The introduction of telehealth brings in a whole new host of factors into the therapy space comfort with silence, teaching relaxation techniques or even seeing a side of your client’s life that you may never have seen before, all through the lens of a camera.
 Even protecting your license in the face of telehealth laws and requirements can be confusing.
 Getting comfortable with connecting with your clients through this platform may require some guidance from an experienced telehealth provider.
 I’ve been practicing telehealth before it was common place, and I’m happy to help you navigate it in the most effective ways.

 If you are anything like me, you have either spent A LOT of money on finding resources, consulting and coaching, or are going down a road that will have you do just that.
 I would like to help you save both time and money by offering an affordable way of getting the consultation and resources that will need.

-- 60-Minute Consultations: $225 per hour.
+- 60-Minute Private Practice Set-Up Consultations: $225 per hour.
 Time spent over the allotted hour is charged on 15-minute increments, at the hourly rate.

-- Package of four (4) 60-Minute consultations: $650 (Discounted package is payable in full.
-Consultations to be completed within a 6-week time period from time of purchase.)
+- Package of four (4) 60-Minute Private Practice Set-Up Consultations: $740 ($185 per session.
+Discounted package is payable in full.
+Consultations to be completed within a 3-month time period from time of purchase.)

-If you are interested in picking my brain through clinical consultation or simply setting up a time to speak, please fill out the form below.
+If you are interested in working with me or simply setting up a time to speak, please fill out the form below.
 I would love to chat with you and see how I can help you get to that next level.